cosmos/cosmos-sdk/docs/architecture/adr-061-core-module-api.md

 handler.AddEventListener(func (ctx context.Context, e *EventReceive) error) { ... })
 ```

+Event listeners provide a standardized alternative to module hooks, such as `StakingHooks`, even though these hooks
+are still supported and described in [ADR 057: App Wiring](./adr-057-app-wiring-1.md)

+Only one event listener per event type can be defined per module.
+Event listeners will be called in a deterministic
+order based on alphabetically sorting module names.
+If a more customizable order is desired, additional parameters
+to the runtime module config object can be added to support optional custom ordering.

 #### Upgrade Handlers

 Upgrade handlers can be specified using the `UpgradeHandlers` field that takes an array of `UpgradeHandler` structs: